buraksenyurt/dory/README.md

 ## Main Idea

-Dory's main idea is to use blocks that store key:value values in small size and pop into memory in different modes.
-For example, in basic mode, two packages with a maximum of 1000 key:values can be managed by two different threads.
+Dory's main idea is to use blocks that store key:value pairs in small size and pop into memory in different modes.
+For example, in basic mode, two packs with a maximum of 1000 key:values can be managed by two different threads.
 In Advanced mode, 16 different threads can share a total of 16000 key:value pairs.

 ## Common Features